 b.
 The LORD with the sound of a trumpet: In the world of ancient Israel, the trumpet made the strongest and clearest sound; it was the sound of victory.
 To honor God clearly and strongly for His victory on our behalf, the sound of a trumpet is heard.

 2. (6-7) The call to praise and the reason for it.

 For God is the King of all the earth;

 Sing praises with understanding.

 i.
 “Let a thousand people speak at once; all thought and feeling are drowned in hubbub.
-But let them sing together in perfect time and tune; both the thought and feeling are raised to a pitch of energy else conceivable.”
+But let them sing together in perfect time and tune; both thought and feeling are raised to a pitch of energy else inconceivable.”
 (Rawlinson)

 ii.
 Sing praises: “A single word in Hebrew, with therefore a swifter, livelier impact.”
 (Kidner)

 iii.
 “This word is four times repeated in this short verse, and shows at once the earnestness and happiness of the people.
 They are the words of exultation and triumph.
 Feel your obligation to God; express it in thanksgiving.”
 (Clarke)

 b.
 The King of all the earth: The idea from the second verse is repeated for emphasis.
 God’s glorious authority extends far beyond the land or people of Israel.
 He is the global God, the King of all the earth.

 c.
 Sing praises with understanding: Praise is appropriately offered with singing and should also be made with understanding.
 God wants our worship to be intelligent and not mindless.
 It is not necessary to be smart to worship God, but we should worship Him with all our being, including our mind (Mark 12:30).